calaldees/dockerWorkshop/README.md

     * `Step 2/4` --> `Using cache`
     * Developers need to manage this manually! (see alias's later)
 * Check the hash's of your layers with the others in your class
-    * Same content (should) equal same hash
+    * notice how your hash's for the same layers are different
-        * only file content is relevant (file mtime/etc is not part of the hash)
+    * Same content (should) equal same hash - but it's not in docker.
+This is a problem.

 Debug your broken layer
 ```bash